daisy-rg/My-git-project/README.md

-I love being me
+i love being me
-Being kind is what i am good attit
+Being kind is what i am good at it eating is a passion